martincf/lightbox/darkroom_hire.md

 ## Availability
-Lightbox darkroom will be open 7 days a week, between 9:00am and 10:00pm, you will able to book the darkroom out for a block of four hours per session.
+Lightbox darkroom will be open 7 days a week, between 9:00am and 9:00pm, you will able to book the darkroom out exclusively for as long as you need during the day.

 <div class="timetable-wrap">
   <table class="timetable">